 Failure to disclose information

-You should be wary of a seller who is failing to disclose important information such as why they are selling, the lease, licences and permits; and staff.
+You should be wary of a seller who is failing to disclose important information, such as why they're selling, the lease, licences, permits and staff.

 Poor business performance

 Be wary of sellers who are subject to:

 - have a record of customer complaints